FAQ: Advisor Dashboard & Reporting

 The forms are not available prior to February due to the 30-day window related to certain TLH+ requirements, which carry through the end of January.
 Additionally, we need final confirmations on distributions from fund providers regarding their dividend payout classifications.
 Betterment strives to provide tax forms well in advance of the deadline when possible.

-Are the quarterly statements co-branded with my firm’s brand?
+Are the monthly statements co-branded with my firm’s brand?

-Yes, quarterly statements are co-branded with your firm’s brand.
+Yes, monthly statements are co-branded with your firm’s brand.